 No one imagines having to tell their kids that Dad is an addict or Mom is going to rehab.
 It’s a difficult conversation to have but one that cannot be ignored.
 More than 28 million Americans are children of alcoholics, but few of these households discuss the dangers of addiction.
 Even when the children are fully aware that a problem exists, the parents will still go to great lengths to ignore or minimize the problem.
 The consequences can be devastating.

 The children of addicts grow up facing a lifetime of issues that their peers don’t have to deal with.
 Even when only one parent is an addict, children are still exposed to the threats of addiction.
-Kids tend to have more emotional, physical and academic problems than other kids, and they are four times more likely to become addicts in the future.
-They are also more likely to suffer from abuse and neglect, witness domestic violence and marry an addict as an adult.
+Kids tend to have more emotional, physical, and academic problems than other kids, and they are four times more likely to become addicts in the future.
+They are also more likely to suffer from abuse and neglect, witnessing domestic violence, and marry an addict as an adult.

 The question of whether or not you should talk to the kids about addiction in your family is yes.
 Below are tips for having a successful discussion and opening up the channels for effective, meaningful dialogue.
 If you have any questions, be sure to discuss your situation with a professional counselor or mediator.

 Pick a Place and Time

 In the car on the way to school is not the best time to bring up a parent’s addiction.
 Choose a place and time with no distractions, and be prepared to take all the time you need to answer questions and reassure your children.
 Sometimes, the best time to have the conversation is when there are already steps in place to improve the situation, such as before sending Dad to rehab.
 This assures children that you’re doing something about the problem.